Mobile app design

 2017

 Finding the best and cheapest car rental options can be a stressful task.
-Consumers often spend a significant amount of time searching different rental cars websites, comparing locations, prices, reading terms and conditions before making final reservation decisions.
-The goal of the new Airport Rentals app was to reduce users pain points doing all the hard work for them.
+Consumers often spend significant time searching different rental car websites, comparing locations and prices, and reading terms and conditions before making final reservation decisions.
+The goal of the new Airport Rentals app was to reduce users' pain points by doing all the hard work for them.

 Goal